Robust boundary detection and density estimation using doubly stochastic scaling of the Gaussian kernel: Setup and Preliminaries

-where $A_h$ and $B_h$ are defined as follows.
+where $A_h$ and $B_h$ are defined as follows:

-where $\omega(\mathbf{x}) \coloneqq \frac{\partial_{\boldsymbol{\eta}_{\mathbf{x}}}q(\mathbf{x})}{q(\mathbf{x})} + \frac{(d-1)}{2}H(\mathbf{x})$ depends on the sampling density and the mean curvature $H(\mathbf{x})$ induced by the boundary at $\mathbf{x}$.
+where $\kappa_{\pm}(\mathbf{x}) \coloneqq \frac{\partial_{\boldsymbol{\eta}_{\mathbf{x}}}q(\mathbf{x})}{q(\mathbf{x})} \pm \frac{(d-1)}{2}H(\mathbf{x})$ depends on the sampling density and the mean curvature $H(\mathbf{x})$ induced by the boundary at $\mathbf{x}$.
 Since $\mathcal{M}$ is compact, the constant in $\mathcal{O}(h^2)$ can be uniformly bounded over the manifold. \end{theorem}

-The proof of the above theorem, when specialized to closed and compact manifolds, results in the following corollary, which is reminiscent of the characterization of scaling factors presented in \cite{landa2023robust}. \begin{corollary} If $\partial\mathcal{M} = \emptyset$ then
+All the corollaries presented below are extensions of~\cref{thm:rho_hx_char}.
+By specializing the proof of this theorem to closed and compact manifolds, we obtain the following corollary, which is reminiscent of the characterization of scaling factors presented in \cite{landa2023robust}. \begin{corollary} If $\partial\mathcal{M} = \emptyset$ then